SumoSumir/quartz/content/notes/security/Content-Security-Policy.md

 Here although the scope of the default-src mentions 'self' (allowing only one's own website as the scope), the presence of '*' directs the browser to accept sources from anywhere.
 The use of such a broad scope can be very dangerous.

 ### <code> Lack of font-src, img-src, connect-src, media-src & more: </code><br>
 These additional policies have not been mentioned hence default-src would be used.
 Making the job of tightening the security of default-src paramount.
-The above policies are used in case you wish to make an exception for a particular src such as img-src, but don’t want to weaken the security of the default or other configurations.
+The above policies are used in case you wish to make an exception for a particular src such as img-src, but don’t want to weaken the security of the default/other configurations.

 ### <code> Defining your \<source\>: </code><br>
 ##### 1. Define strict scope even for reputed first party sites